 - Gary Wentz

 When I was a remodeling contractor I was always on the lookout for ways to keep my tools organized and accessible.
 One day I was browsing the tool aisle at the lumberyard and noticed a canvas riggers bag that looked like it would do the trick.
-Thirty-five years later it’s still my favorite tool tote for storage (not the same bag though—they do wear out).
+Thirty-five years later and it's still my favorite tool tote for storage (not the same bag though—they do wear out).
 The soft bottom allows me to set the bag down on a finished floor without worrying about scratching it, and the exterior pockets keep all my hand tools visible and within easy reach.
-Search for “rigger’s bag” online and you’ll find several versions.

 - Jeff Gorton